fbpx

 Day 5 - Darwin

 Your included airport transfer will take you from the hotel to Alice Springs Airport today.
-Fly to Darwin (flight not included), or Gulumerrdgen in the language of the local Larrakia people, who are the Traditional Owners of the land on which Darwin is now located.
+Fly to Darwin (flight not included), or Gulumoerrgin in the language of the local Larrakia people, who are the Traditional Owners of the land on which Darwin is now located.
 Transfer to your hotel in Darwin, then meet your new group members and new leader during your second welcome meeting at 6 pm tonight.

-Day 7 - Kakadu National Park
+Day 7 - Kakadu

-Day 8 - Kakadu National Park / Darwin
+Day 8 - Darwin

 Trip Dates